nikvdp/bbb/README.md

 ({:example cool, :_arguments [so many args]})
 ```

-If you want to verify that you haven’t broken JVM Clojure compatibility you can also run the equivalent JVM Clojure command:
+If you want to verify that you haven’t broken JVM Clojure compatibility you can
+also run it with JVM Clojure with a similar command:

 ```bash
 clj -m example.core